About

 A family affair.

 An appreciation for the natural world runs deep in my family.
-My maternal grandfather grew up on the water and surfcasting was his therapy of sorts after returning home from WWII.
-My uncle Derrick is a dyed-in-the-wool woodsman, from fur trapping to ice climbing, he has done it all at one time or another.
-My father is a lifelong naturalist and organized birding walks were a regular occurrence during my upbringing.
+My maternal grandfather grew up on the water, and it was surfcasting that was his therapy after returning home from WWII.
+My uncle Derrick is a dyed-in-the-wool woodsman—from fur trapping to ice climbing, he has done it all at one time or another.
+My father is a lifelong naturalist, and organized birding walks were a regular occurrence during my childhood.
 All that to say, a

 passion for the great outdoors was instilled in me at an early age, and it was fishing, more than any other hobby, that took hold and hasn't let go.